AusDTO/gov-au-ui-kit/README.md

 **Usage:** we have, and are seeking more early users.

-We also have a build process for the development of the framework which uses gulp on node.js (see *§ Building* below).
+We also have a build process for the development of the framework which uses gulp on node.js (see [Build the scss yourself](#building))

-### Roadmap
+### 1st milestone

+Meet the general look and feel of the gov.au alpha.
+This allows us to establish the basics of the framework while meeting a relatively easily met static target.

+Priorities for 1st milestone:

 Goal: build a lean and frugal CSS/SCSS framework to make building gov.au easier.
 It should provide base consistency, allow for easier rapid prototyping directly in the browser, and shouldn't get in the way of customised design needs.